grafana/agent/docs/sources/static/set-up/install-agent-on-windows.md

 ---
-title: Install Grafana Agent on Windows
+title: Install static mode on Windows
 weight: 120
 aliases:
 - ../../set-up/install-agent-on-windows/
 ---

-# Install Grafana Agent on Windows
+# Install static mode on Windows

 Install Grafana Agent and get it up and running on Windows.